 Anina curled in on herself, an unnatural terror rising in her.
 It was the Malicious Wind.
 It was faster and stronger than the time she had experienced it back in the foothills with Sano.
 She braced herself against the wooden debris beside her, eyes shut tight against those whose bodies were transforming to wood.
 Their screams left her weak.

 Only when the pained wails died away did Anina open her eyes.
-Chilled by the wind and the resulting deaths, she focused on Yiling and Bunawi again.
+Chilled by the Wind and the resulting deaths, she focused on Lady Yiling and Bunawi again.
 The wall between them had been lowered.
-Both of them remained human – or in Yiling's case, mostly human.
+Both of them remained human – or in Lady Yiling's case, mostly human.

 The king had managed to retrieve his fallen sword.
 A few of its scripts flickered blue, but the flow of his magic seemed unsteady, unable to activate an entire length of a script.
 His mage-illness was getting worse, and soon he might not be able to fight anymore.